NotTesla/Sea-Lang/README.md

-# Welcome to the Sea language
+# Welcome to Sea
-This language was produced mostly for educational purposes, but feel free to use it if you like
+This language was produced mostly for educational purposes, but feel free to use it as you like

 ## Sea Mission
-- Translate directly to C
-- Type inference
-- Replace pointers/null with optional refs
-- Provide generic function/struct features
+Provide a higher-level set of operations onto the C language

 ## Sea Setup Guide
 1. clone the [repository](https://github.com/NotTesla/Sea-Lang)
+2. if you don't have lex/yacc, run `sudo apt-get install flex bison
-2. run ./compile.bat
+3. run `make`

 ## Sea Development
-Currently, Sea is compiled by a java program generated from [JavaCUP](http://www2.cs.tum.edu/projects/cup/)
+I am somewhat-actively developing sea, take a look at the roadmap if you would like to assist in development.
+Features don't need to be implemented in the order listed

-## Sea Definition
+## Sea Roadmap
-TODO: write language grammar in ebnf
+- (In Progress) Lambdas
+- Implement all features currently in C
+- Generics
+- Implement references/optionals
+- Type inference